Old Fashioned Pumpkin Pie

 1 Preheat your oven to 425°F.

-2 Beat the eggs in a large bowl.
-Mix in the sugars, salt, spices, and lemon zest.
-Mix in the pumpkin purée.
+3 Add pumpkin and cream: Mix in the pumpkin purée.
 Stir in the cream.
 Beat together until everything is well mixed.

 Serve with whipped cream.